Francesco149/gopher/blog/000004-wiiu-void-linux.md

 note: run `source ~/.bashrc` to refresh aliases without relogging

+also, since audio isn't supported for now you want to config alsa to use the null output so programs that need audio don't crash

+    echo 'pcm.!default "null"' > ~/.asoundrc

 for the desktop I have my own fork of dwm which I compile and install from source

     xi libX11-devel libxcb-devel libXft-devel gcc make dmenu xorg-minimal libXinerama-devel \